emwap/signature-paper/paper.md

 # Discussion and Future Work

 - Generialization of the Signature language is future work
+- It is currently not possible to stack multiple annotations on the same argument

 ``` {.haskell}
 sig = name "len" $ \len ->